AnonymousUser-git/AdCube/README.md

 ## AdCube

-**AdCube** is a JavaScript library that <u>effectively prevent threats from third-party advertising (ad) services in WebVR environments.</u> It protects first-party sensitive resources by sandboxing ad-serving JS scripts so that ad scripts in WebVR cannot conduct malicious attacks (e.g. *Blind spot tracking attack*, *Gaze and Controller cursor jacking attack*, *Auxiliary display attack*).
-It is designed to impose a neglible peformace overhaed ro a WebVR website.
+**AdCube** is a JavaScript library that <u>effectively prevents threats from third-party advertising (ad) services in WebVR environments.</u> It protects first-party sensitive resources by sandboxing ad-serving JS scripts so that ad scripts in WebVR cannot conduct malicious attacks (e.g. *Blind spot tracking attack*, *Gaze and Controller cursor jacking attack*, *Auxiliary display attack*).
+It is designed to impose a negligible performance overhead to a WebVR website.
 A detailed description of this technique can be found in the submission.

 - Blind spot tracking attack: A malicious ad service provider places ad objects in the opposite direction of a user's current sight.
 - Gaze and Controller cursor jacking attack: These two attacks allow the third-party library to create another fake input channel, such as gaze-cursor or controller, to trick users in VR scene and make one input invisible.
-An attacker can exploit this hidden input in an ad fraud attack when user enjoys the VR game with another visible input.
+An attacker can exploit this hidden input in an ad fraud attack when a user enjoys the VR game with another visible input.
 - Auxiliary display attack: Exploits the inability of the users to view the main display when the user enters VR mode.

 See section [Presented Attacks & Defense](#presented-attacks--defense) for examples of attacks.

 ## Ad Showcase

 This is an example of AdCube applied.
 Each ad is confined within a cube, and each third-party script is sandboxed via AdCube.
-[Watch high quality video](https://youtu.be/UpUIjP8v58s)
+[Watch the high-quality video](https://youtu.be/UpUIjP8v58s)

 ![showcase](img/showcase.gif)